• Skip to primary navigation

 first loops with both pairs of ribbon

-5. Now it’s time to get set up for your braid!
+5. Now it's time to get set up for your braid.
 This step is very important.
-If you don’t set your ribbons up as shown, your lei probably won’t stay together in one strand.
+If you don't set your ribbons up as shown, your lei probably won't stay together in one strand.

 set up for four strand braid

 6. From here on out, it is important to remember you always work with the top loop first.
 Make a bunny ear loop in the partner ribbon that goes with the top loop, insert it through the loop, and then pull tight.
-Repeat, repeat, repeat until you reach the end.
-It is so much easier to share a video instead of a zillion pictures that don’t show the movement, so here it is:

 You’ll start to see the pattern develop quickly.
 Here’s what it looks like on the front: